JordanBussanich/sqlite_searcher/README.md

 ## Dependencies?

-This script depends on 'tabulate', pip install it if you need it.
+This script depends on 'tabulate', pip install it if you don't have it.